RemiCollin/GuzzleCache/README.md

 ```

 To get an instances the cache-enabled GuzzleHttp\Client object.
 Then just use Guzzle the usual way.

 Have fun!

+##License

+MIT